adaltas/node-masson/core/yum/install.coffee.md

 ## Yum Repositories

-Upload the YUM repository definitions files present in "options.copy" to the yum repository directory in "/etc/yum.repos.d"
+Upload the YUM repository file definition present in "options.repo" to the yum repository directory in "/etc/yum.repos.d"

       @tools.repo